iamrajnish07/QwikPost/README.md

 # QwikPost

 ## Overview
-**QwikPost** is a server-based post and thought-sharing platform where users can register, log in, and share their ideas securely.
-The platform ensures a smooth and secure user experience using modern web technologies and authentication methods.
+**QwikPost** is a server-based post and thought-sharing platform where users can register, log in, and share their ideas and thoughts.
+The platform ensures a smooth user experience using modern web technologies and authentication methods.

 ## Features
 - **User Authentication**: Secure registration and login using JWT and bcrypt.